AAchevalwala/my-code/Calculator_README.md

   darker textfield if done after calculation has finished.
 Memory Ms show the value in memory in the light text field.
 M+/M- add/subtract to/from the current memory value dark field text
 Mr removes the memory.
+'calc.ico' is the icon for the calculator app and can be copied from repository